CorvusCloudburst/astrolabe/README.md

 npm run deploy:test
 ```

-Once you have thoroughly tested out your commands and are confident they are ready for usage, you can deploy them globally by running:
+Once you have thoroughly tested out your commands and are confident they are ready for usage, you can deploy them globally by running: (TODO: NOT CURRENTLY WRITTEN)
 ```
 npm run deploy:global
 ```

+## Sources & Credits
+The information used in this bot was acquired from [The Sky Wiki](https://sky-children-of-the-light.fandom.com/wiki/Shard_Eruptions#Schedule), with credit to the [Sky Shards](https://sky-shards.pages.dev) squad for their investigative work tracking shard times.